-A woman doing exactly the same job (with exactly the same qualifications and experience) as a man in countries such as the United Kingdom and United States will get paid exactly the same providing they work the same hours (maternity leave is obviously a factor).
+A woman doing the same job (with the same qualifications and experience) as a man in countries such as the United Kingdom and the United States will get paid the same providing they work the same hours (maternity leave is obviously a factor).
 It is illegal for an employee to do otherwise.

-Men may pick higher earning careers, push more aggressively for a promotion and work longer hours over a lifetime.
+Men may pick higher-earning careers, push more aggressively for promotion and work longer hours over a lifetime.
 On average and at face value, men may earn more on some statistics, but it’s not due to gender at all, it’s due to personality differences.

 There’s plenty of women who do enter STEM fields and there isn’t and shouldn’t be anything stopping them, we all strive for equal opportunity and in most western countries in 2021, we have it.

-It’s advisable for a woman looking to advance her career to be less agreeable and push for that promotion, there’s nothing stopping them!
+It’s advisable for a woman looking to advance her career to be less agreeable and push for that promotion, nothing is stopping them!

 We’ve covered a lot in this article from the biological differences and psychological differences between genders to how social engineering makes little difference to what careers men and women pick.